utopia-foss/utopia/doc/usage/implement/step_by_step.rst

 Adapting your code
 ------------------
 Depending on what model you want to implement, you will need to delete or adapt some provided functions.
-So, feel free to remove anything, you do not need.
+So, feel free to remove anything you do not need.

 * All variables, functions, etc. that are just there to show how you would use and implement them are denoted with the prefix ``some_`` or ``_some``\ , e.g. ``_ some_variable``\ , ``some_function``\ , ``some_interaction``\ , ...
-  If you write your model, you should change these.
+  When writing your model, you should change these.
-* Keep in mind to adapt the plotting and testing functions such that they belong to your model.
+* Remember to adapt the plotting and testing functions such that they belong to your model.

 Some Final Remarks and Advice
 -----------------------------

 Inspiration from other models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you want to learn more about the capabilities of Utopia and how models can look like, we recommend that you have a look at the already implemented models in the ``src/utopia/models`` directory.
+If you want to learn more about the capabilities of Utopia and what models can look like, we recommend that you have a look at the already implemented models in the ``src/utopia/models`` directory.

 ``log->debug`` instead of ``std::cout``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If you are used to writing C++ code you probably often use ``std::cout`` to print information or to debug your code.

-We advice to use the functionality of the ``spdlog`` package instead when working with *Utopia*.
+We advise using the functionality of the ``spdlog`` package instead when working with Utopia.
 To that end, the ``Model`` base class already provides the ``_log`` member.
 Advantages of using a logger instead of directly writing to ``std::cout`` are: